CUREd-Plus/secret-duck/README.md

 # Secret Duck

-Convert a Keepass database into [DuckDB secrets](https://duckdb.org/docs/configuration/secrets_manager.html) that may be loaded into DuckDB using its secret manager feature.
+Secret Duck is a tool to convert a Keepass database into [DuckDB secrets](https://duckdb.org/docs/configuration/secrets_manager.html) that may be loaded into DuckDB using its secret management feature.
+This enables secure remote resources to be queried more easily when processing data using DuckDB.

 The tool will generate [`CREATE SECRET` statements](https://duckdb.org/docs/sql/statements/create_secret.html) in SQL which define secrets used for DuckDB.
 For example:

 ```sql
 CREATE OR REPLACE PERSISTENT SECRET my_secret (